dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 ### &#9312; [Sentient Organic Forms](#sentient-organic-forms) (SOF)

 First, there are sentient biological lifeforms: people and animals, whose degree of awareness varies.
-These are simply information forms that exist in systems of molecular dynamics which have evolved degrees of antifragility.
+These SOF -- sentient organic forms -- are simply information forms that exist in systems of molecular dynamics which have evolved degrees of antifragilit

 Primarily, they evolved the ability to self-replicate.
 Some molecules implicitly excel in this regard: namely the RNA and DNA.
 Even better,